surya2697/WeatherApp/README.md

 I have used HTML, CSS, Javascript

 Let us share my experience,<br>
 This entire journey of making the project was awesome.
-I have learned lots of things by applying to the real website and it gave us a lot of confidence. there were some more functionalities that could have been done, the time didn’t permit me to go further.
-But I will surely improve it during the course of time in future .
+I have learned lots of things by applying to the real website and it gave us a lot of confidence. there were some more functionalities that could have been done But I will surely improve it during the course of time in future .

-## So journey started from here!

 ### Snapshots of our project :-